timescale/docs/timescaledb/tutorials/grafana/visualizations/index.md

 # Grafana visualizations
-Here you will find documentation and tutorials on how to create Grafana visualizations of time series data.
+Learn how to create Grafana visualizations of time-series data.

-- **[Histograms](/tutorials/grafana/visualizations/histograms)**: The histogram visualization helps show distribution of values in a set of data.
+- **[Histograms][histograms]**: Graph the distribution of values in a set of data.

+[histograms]: /tutorials/grafana/visualizations/histograms